The GameDev Business Handbook

-How much will The GameDev Business Handbook cost?
+How much does The GameDev Business Handbook cost?

 The digital version costs $19.99.
 The hardcover (which includes the digital edition when purchased directly from Bithell Games) is slightly more at $29.99 (plus shipping).

-Shipping costs will be $7 in the United States.
-International shipping will range from $17 to $25.
+Shipping costs are $7 in the United States.
+International shipping ranges from $17 to $25.
 We recognize international shipping costs are outrageous and we’re working to resolve this issue in a direct manner.
 Unfortunately, this is the current situation.
 Apologies.

 The digital version includes everything in hardcover (even the same layout), so all you’re missing out on is the sweet smell of a good book.

-We are also distributing The GameDev Business Handbook via Amazon in Kindle format (and, soon, Hardcover).
-Yes, you will be able to use your Amazon Prime benefits (including free shipping with Prime) when you purchase the physical edition.
-Sign up for the newsletter above so you will be the first to know when Amazon Hardcover pre-orders are available.
+We are also distributing The GameDev Business Handbook via Amazon in Hardcover and Kindle formats.
+Yes, you can use your Amazon Prime benefits (including free shipping with Prime) when you purchase the physical edition.

 Note: When purchasing from Amazon, the hardcover edition will not include a copy of the Kindle or digital editions.